tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-08-online-learning-consist-halving.md

 \end{algorithm}
 " %}

 This algorithm maintains a set of hypothesis functions $H_t$ that are consistent.
-Its a simple algorithm which says, follow a $h$ until it makes a mistake (when it will be eliminated), the choose another one in $H_t$.
+Its a simple algorithm which says, follow a $h$ until it makes a mistake (when it will be eliminated), then choose another one in $H_t$.
 In experts setting, each $h$ is an expert, so the agent follows a single expert till that expert makes a mistake and then switches on to another one.
-In this way we converge to the optimal $h^{*}$ (note the realizability assumption used here).
+In this way, we converge to the optimal $h^{*}$ (note the realizability assumption used here).

 ```python
 class CONSIST: